How to create workouts in Cardiogram

 - Highlight the section when you were exercising

 - Select the "Exercise" category

 - Save the tag

-- When you refresh your Timeline, you should see a separate chart for your workout.
+- When you refresh your Timeline (tap the heart at the top), you should see a separate chart for your workout.